Baking Hermann

 Pressure Cooker

 Using a pressure cooker is a great way to cook legumes from scratch in a matter of minutes.
 They will be much more tender compared to being cooked in an ordinary pan and take a fraction of the time and energy, sometimes speeding up the process by 90%.
 Since pressure cookers vary slightly from manufacturer to manufacturer, please refer to the manual for how to use the one you own.
-For this recipe, I used the Fissler Vitaquick Premium 4.5l.
+Personally, I recommend the Fissler Vitavit Premium 3.5l (or larger).

 It takes about 10 minutes to come to a boil and reach the full pressure and a further 8 minutes until the beans are perfectly cooked.
 So after just 18 minutes your beans are ready and you can release the pressure.
 If you do use a pressure cooker for this recipe, you can deduct 1 hour and 20 minutes of the total cooking time.